-Students are able to specify a particular roommate through the online housing agreement process.
-Both students must name each other, as we don’t intentionally place students together unless the request is mutual.
+Students are able to specify a particular roommate in the Banner Student Housing App.
+Both students must name each other and "Match", as we don’t intentionally place students together unless the request is mutual.
 Naming a specific roommate does not guarantee that students won’t be placed in a triple room with a third, random roommate.

 What happens if my roommate(s) and I don’t get along?

-Each building has an RLC and RAs that will work with students to help them explore ways in which to resolve roommate conflicts, but there is a wait list process that students can utilize if attempts to solve issues are unsuccessful.
+Each building has a Residential Life Coordinator (RLC) and Resident Assistants (RAs) that will work with students to help them explore ways in which to resolve roommate conflicts, but there is a wait list process that students can utilize if attempts to solve issues are unsuccessful.

 May I live off-campus?